Where you’ll stay

 The Bubbling Wells Oasis includes:

-24/7 use of the hot mineral soaking pool at Yerxa Town,
+24/7 use of the hot mineral soaking pool at Yerxa Town

-miles of hiking trails,
+miles of hiking trails

-an indoor swim spa
+an indoor chlorinated swim spa

 a workout room